aws/aws-sam-cli/designs/sam-config.md

 ```

+> I am not in favor of having empty TOML tables/sections like `[default.package]`.
+> Also not in favor of trailing ...`.parameters]`.
+Neither are adding value and instead extra boilerplate/bytes.

 If a custom environment is specified, the environment is looked up in `samconfig.toml` file instead.

 `sam build --env dev`